shakaut/Ride-Price-Multiplier/README.md

 # Ride Price Multiplier Prediction

 This project predicts the **price multiplier** for a ride-hailing platform based on demand–supply conditions such as active drivers, pending requests, distance, traffic, and weather.
-The model is trained on **synthetic data** and uses a **custom Random Forest implementation** and provides an interactive **Streamlit web app** for predictions.
+The model is trained on **synthetic data**, uses a **custom Random Forest implementation** and provides an interactive **Streamlit web app** for predictions.

 ---